Tobias Hainyeko constituency: Politics

-The 2015 regional election were also won by SWAPO whose Christopher Likuwa gained 8,631 votes.
-Kaptein Erasmus Hendjala of the Rally for Democracy and Progress (RDP) finished distant second with 568 votes.
+The 2015 regional election was also won by SWAPO whose Christopher Likuwa gained 8,631 votes.
+Kaptein Erasmus Hendjala, now a candidate for the Rally for Democracy and Progress (RDP), finished distant second with 568 votes.
 Likuwa was re-elected in the 2020 regional election, albeit by a much smaller margin.
 He received 4,724 votes, followed by Emrick Nangolo of the Independent Patriots for Change (IPC), an opposition party formed in August 2020, with 2,831 votes.